 A look at the shareholders of Emmis Communications Corporation (NASDAQ:EMMS) can tell us which group is most powerful.
 Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
 I quite like to see at least a little bit of insider ownership.
 As Charlie Munger said 'Show me the incentive and I will show you the outcome.'

 Emmis Communications is not a large company by global standards.
-It has a market capitalization of US$48m, which means it wouldn’t have the attention of many institutional investors.
-In the chart below below, we can see that institutional investors have bought into the company.
-Let’s take a closer look to see what the different types of shareholder can tell us about EMMS.
+It has a market capitalization of US$64m, which means it wouldn't have the attention of many institutional investors.
+In the chart below below, we can see that institutions are noticeable on the share registry.
+We can zoom in on the different ownership groups, to learn more about EMMS.

 What Does The Institutional Ownership Tell Us About Emmis Communications?

 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

 We can see that Emmis Communications does have institutional investors; and they hold 39% of the stock.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
 It's therefore worth looking at Emmis Communications's earnings history, below.
 Of course, the future is what really matters.

 It looks like hedge funds own 6.0% of Emmis Communications shares.
 That's interesting, because hedge funds can be quite active and activist.
 Many look for medium term catalysts that will drive the share price higher.
 Our information suggests that there isn't any analyst coverage of the stock, so it is probably little known.